trans-travel/trans-travel/us/fl.md

 warning for the State of Florida.

 Florida has negative laws and executive orders towards trans people.
-Some of these laws place trans people at risk.
-In addition, new laws, such as a bathroom law, are in the process of being passed.
+Some of these laws place trans visitors at risk.

 Florida does criminalize trans care for children, and elected officials in both the executive and legislative branch consider transition of